16 Best Things To Do In Oak Harbor, Washington

 Oak Harbor is home to several beautiful parks, perfect for a day of outdoor recreation.
 Windjammer Park is a local favorite, with walking paths, playgrounds, and sports courts.
 Fort Nugent Park offers a disc golf course and spacious fields for sports, while Joseph Whidbey State Park provides quieter spots for picnicking and beachcombing.

 For a more immersive nature experience, Deception Pass State Park and Joseph Whidbey State Park offer fantastic hiking trails, from gentle walks to more strenuous routes.
-Personally, I love the quiet at Joseph Whidbey—its less touristy feel makes it a great spot for an afternoon stroll or birdwatching.
+I love the quiet at Joseph Whidbey—its less touristy feel makes it a great spot for an afternoon stroll or birdwatching.

 11. Hike Ebey’s Landing National Historical Reserve